Best Tiramisu Recipe (No-Bake!)

-The Best Tiramisu Recipe is a creamy dessert of espresso-soaked ladyfingers surrounded by lightly sweetened whipped cream and a rich mascarpone.
+Best Tiramisu Recipe is a no-bake dessert, crowd-pleasing dessert made with espresso-soaked ladyfingers layered with cream and mini chocolate chips.
 This Italian dessert relies heavily on the quality of its ingredients, along with strong-brewed coffee, ladyfingers, and cocoa powder for a deliciously decadent dessert.

 What does Tiramisu mean?

-Plus, whipping egg whites and folding them into the cream mixture, not only gives the mascarpone cheese its lusciousness, but additional volume as well.
-And, it is DIVINE!
+It is lusciously creamy with layers of cream.
+Plus, whipping egg whites and folding them into the cream mixture, not only gives the mascarpone cheese its lusciousness but additional volume as well.
+We can’t wait for you to try this recipe!

-Be sure to try additional flavors of this lusciously dessert!
-Try our Easy Peppermint Tiramisu, and Irish Cream Tiramisu (with easy step-by-step photos!).
+Plus, if you love tiramisu desserts, then be sure to try our additional flavors: Easy Peppermint Tiramisu, and Irish Cream Tiramisu, (with easy step-by-step photos!).

-• Loaded with luscious cream layers.
-It is an ideal dessert to serve at dinner parties, special birthdays, and holidays.
+• It is an ideal dessert to serve at dinner parties, special birthdays, and holidays.

-• Plus, this tiramisu contains some mini chocolate chips for some additional chocolate flavor and texture.
+• Plus, this tiramisu recipe contains some mini chocolate chips for some additional chocolate flavor and texture.
+Everyone will go bonkers over this recipe!

 A close up photo of a sliced piece of Tiramisu dessert. by 2sistersrecipes.com